fhdsl/AnVIL_Urban_Genomics_PCA/05-gene_flow_and_drift.Rmd

-# Population Structure, Gene flow, and Genetic Drift
+# Population Structure

-This lecture module introduces how to gene flow and genetic drift.
+This lecture module introduces population structure and how it is affected by gene flow and genetic drift.

 **Learning Objectives**